Table of Contents

 |Liquid Seal||Bowl Prime, Priming Liquid||The liquid seal refers to introducing the heavier phase into the centrifuge bowl before the process liquid.
 The centrifuge bowl’s design requires the heavy phase space within the bowl to be filled before the light phase enters the bowl.
 This prevents the light phase from exiting the bowl through the heavy phase pathway.
 A liquid seal is needed only in liquid/liquid separation cases wherein the lighter phase is the predominant liquid phase.|

 |Operating Water||Closing Water, Opening Water||A self-cleaning centrifuge bowl ejects the separated solids by operating the sliding piston through a hydraulic mechanism.
 The operating water is the term for the water used for this operation.|

-We hope this glossary of disc centrifuge terms helps a new or existing user of industrial disc centrifuges.
+We hope this glossary of disc centrifuge terms helps the new or existing users of industrial disc centrifuges.
 Though the terms referenced in this article are specific to Alfa Laval Disc Centrifuges, they are similar to those used for other disc centrifuges manufactured by GEA Westfalia.

 Feel free to contact Dolphin Centrifuge if you have questions or need some application consulting.
 You can also reach us by calling (248) 819-1732.